How to enter

 • 12 years

-Looking for a fun, achievable challenge to kick off your Australia Day?
-The 700m Harbour Swim is a single crossing from Stockton Wharf to Queens Wharf, offering the perfect hit-out for first-time ocean swimmers, juniors, or anyone after a social swim experience.
+The 700m Harbour Swim is an out-and-back course, swimming from Stockton Wharf to the halfway marker and back again, offering the perfect hit-out for first-time ocean swimmers, juniors, or anyone after a relaxed, social swim experience.
 This swim is designed to be inclusive and beginner-friendly, making it a great entry point for kids and adults alike.
-It’s a non-competitive event for swimmers aged 14 and over, no prizes or prize money, just good vibes and harbour views all the way across.
-For swimmers aged 12–13, podium finishers will be recognised with prizes.
-You’re welcome to bring along swimming aids like flippers, pull buoys, wetsuits, or anything that helps you feel confident and comfortable in the water.
-Whether you’re using it as a warm-up for a longer swim, a fun way to be part of the day, or your first taste of open water swimming, the 700m Harbour Swim is all about participation, enjoyment, and soaking up the atmosphere.
+It’s a non-competitive event for swimmers aged 14 and over, no prizes or prize money, just good vibes and harbour views the whole way.

 1.4km Harbour Swim